Houseplants are a lovely addition to any home, and there's so much more to them than meets the eye.

 Remember to water it more regularly in the spring and summer as this is its main growing season - even so, once every 10 days should do the trick.
 In the colder months, you only need to water it once or twice a month as it will be dormant.
 Remember, you are more likely to kill a Yucca through overwatering than underwatering.

 Yuccas should be kept in a bright, well lit area to ensure they get enough light.
 A south facing window is ideal.
 Rotate the pot regularly - Yuccas will grow towards the light and can become lopsided.
+Their leaves can also get dusty which can limit photosynthesis, so give them the occasional clean with a microfibre cloth to keep them your plant in good shape.

 Do Yucca Plants Purify the Air?